 It seems that everyone is working on some sort of transitioning UAV these days.
 Combining a fixed wing aircraft and some sort of multirotor seems to be the thing to do.
-The resulting vehicle combines the multirotor’s ease of takeoff and landing with the endurance of a fixed wing UAV.
+The resulting vehicle combines the multirotor’s ease of takeoff and landing with most of the speed and endurance of a fixed wing UAV.

 There are two main types of these vehicles: quadplanes and tiltrotors.
 The quadplane uses a separate set of motors and propellers for lifting than it does for forward flight.
-During hover, the forward flight motor is off and during forward flight, the lifting motors are off.
+During hover, the forward flight motor is off and the lifting motors are on.
 The tiltrotor shares lifting and forward flight motors.
-Two, or more, of the lifting motors/propellers tilt forward during the transition from hovering to forward flight.
+Two or more of the lifting motors/propellers tilt forward during the transition from hovering to forward flight.
 They tilt back to vertical during the transition back to hovering flight.

-Of course, there is no free lunch and there is a price to pay for the ability of a fixed wing UAV to hover: complexity, cost, and weight increase.
-Drag also increases and this has a significant effect on endurance.
-The effect on endurance is great enough that transitioning vehicles make much more sense for gas powered UAVs.
-It isn’t difficult to design a fixed wing UAV with an endurance of ten, or more, hours and having to sacrifice a couple hours endurance for the ability to hover is not that big a tradeoff.
+Of course, there is no free lunch and there is a price to pay for the ability of a fixed wing UAV to hover: complexity, cost, drag, and weight all increase.
+The increased drag has a significant effect on endurance.
+The effect is great enough that transitioning vehicles make much more sense for gas powered UAVs.
+It isn’t difficult to design a fixed wing UAV with an endurance of ten or more hours and having to sacrifice a couple hours endurance for the ability to hover is not that big a tradeoff.
 In an all-electric UAV, the endurance is less and the cost of the ability to hover is a much larger percent of the UAV’s overall endurance.

-When comparing a quadplane style UAV to a tiltrotor, the designer might, at first blush, consider the reduction in the number of motors an advantage.
+When comparing a quadplane style UAV to a tiltrotor, the designer might, at first, consider the reduction in the number of motors an advantage.
 Again, this advantage comes at a cost related to the propellers’ pitch.
 The optimum propeller pitch for forward flight is different from the optimum pitch for hovering.
 Since a quadplane uses different propellers for forward flight than it does for hovering, the designer is free to choose the most efficient propeller for each phase of flight.
 The designer of a tiltrotor does not have this freedom.
-She must compromise between a propeller optimized for hovering versus one optimized for forward flight.
-She either has to accept less payload or less endurance.
+They must compromise between a propeller optimized for hovering versus one optimized for forward flight.
+They either have to accept less payload or less endurance.

 Another disadvantage of tiltrotors is you must use electric propulsion.
 You cannot mix a gas engine for forward flight with electric motors for hovering.